 Final Thoughts

-Therefore, AI is no longer a dream that lies in the future for auditors.
-In top of that, Machine learning is now at the core of demanding audit operations, as the Big Four not only demonstrates to complete tasks more quickly but also introduce additional trust to their processes.
-Smaller companies and individual auditors can compete with them, even using their basic (and free) AI tools, even though they might still have proprietary tools.
+AI is no longer a dream that lies in the future for auditors.
+On top of that, Machine learning is now at the core of demanding audit operations, as the Big 4 firms not only demonstrates to complete tasks more quickly but also introduce additional trust to their processes.
+Smaller companies and individual auditors can compete with them, even using their basic (and free) AI tools.

-So the main point is, speed and sureness are the real value of an audit in the era of automation.
+So the main point is, speed and sureness are the real value of an audit in the era of automation, therefore, it is time to use it in each business operation rather than avoiding it.

 FAQs